Bleeding after menopause

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How is bleeding after menopause diagnosed?
+How is the cause of bleeding after menopause diagnosed?

 Your doctor will ask about your symptoms and your health in general.
 They might ask you: